geetduggal/dx-download-agent/README.md

 export DX_API_TOKEN=<INSERT API TOKEN HERE>
 ```

+If no API token is provided, the download agent will look to the `~/.dnanexus_config/environment.json` also used by the [dx-toolkit](https://github.com/dnanexus/dx-toolkit),

 In the same directory, you can probe your environment for download readiness with this command:

 ```